 Get a broad overview of a business unit and its market with the 4C Framework

-The 4C Framework is composed of four elements: Customer, Competition, Cost and Capabilities.
+The 4C Framework is composed of four elements: Customer, Competition, Cost, and Capabilities.
 The structure is useful to get a better understanding of the client and important during your case interview.
-While the former 2 provide information of external market conditions, the last 2 provide internal information about the company.
-The framework belongs to the basic tools, which serve as general roadmap and reminder of the major aspects to cover.
-The 3C Framework – Customer, Competition and Company is very similar except that the internal aspects of cost and capabilities are combined within the company.
+While the former 2 provide information on external market conditions, the last 2 provide internal information about the company.
+The framework belongs to the basic tools, which serve as a general roadmap and reminder of the major aspects to cover.
+The 3C Framework – Customer, Competition, and Company is very similar except that the internal aspects of cost and capabilities are combined within the company.

 Within the first segment, the focus lies on the customer of the company

 It is important to realize that the customer of the firm is not necessarily the end customer who buys the product.
 To find out more about the customer, questions should concentrate on:

 - Segmentation by geography, products and/or other segments